-annus mirabilis wonderful year, used to describe a special year, one in which more than one memorable thing has happened; for instance 1666, the year of the Great Fire of London and the English defeats of the a priori from cause to effect, that is, deductively or from prior principle bona fide in good faith casus belli the cause of war carpe diem literally pluck the day, but seize the day is more common; enjoy the moment; make the most of life cave!
+annus mirabilis wonderful year, used to describe a year in

+which more than one memorable thing has happened; for instance 1666, the year of the Great Fire of London and the English defeats of the Dutch a priori from cause to effect, that is, deductively or from a pre-existing principle bona fide in good faith carpe diem literally pluck the day, but seize the day is more common; enjoy the moment; make the most of life casus belli the cause of (more often, pretext for) war cave!
 "Watch out!" (imperative); once used at boys'